awh9/webdev1project/readme.md

 * Run the webserver "npm run start" will run "node index.js"

 Once the server starts then open your web browser to localhost:3000 to view the web page.

+As a web developer,
+I want to create a personal portfolio website that showcases my skills, projects, and experience in an impressive and professional manner, So that potential clients and employers can easily assess my capabilities and hire me for relevant opportunities.